KevinMeldau/sei_front/README.md

-# sei resources manager  🗄
+# Sei Resource Manager  🗄

-ATTN: All sei-perseverance student.
-We have a treat for you.
-Our app allows users to login and find all unit video recording and lessons with a click of a button.
+ATTN: All sei-perseverance students!
+We have a treat for you!
+Need the video and markdown for Unit 2's "Intro to Node.js" or Unit 1's "Intro to the DOM" video and markdown in a hurry?
+Your now able to find all unit video recordings and lessons with a click of a button.

+You will need to login.
+Then click the unit your interested in, and scroll untill you find the vid and lesson you want.
+Enjoy!

 ## Technologies Used ⚙️